fac25/week5-http-Alex-Paz/README.md

 - [ ] See a mashup of news and some basic info of a searched country.

-- [ ] Search for a country and be shown related info and news.

 - [ ] View the app on all of my devices.